Culture of Qatar: Nomadic pastoralism

-In the winter when tribes wandered through Qatar, It was unusual for a tribe to remain at one location for a period exceeding ten days.
-Generally, the average daily distance traveled by Bedouins was not very long to preserve energy and resources.
-However, the traveling speed would be significantly hastened in inclement weather or far-away distances between one pastureland and another.
-By and large, it was easier for Bedouin tribes to thrive during the winter months, so long as the rains arrived and there was no in-fighting.
-Women were responsible for making clothing, taking care of children, and preparing food, one popular dish being leben, which comprises fermented milk.
-Conversely, men would frequently go hunting with hawks and dogs during the winter months.
+It was unusual for a tribe to remain at one location for a period exceeding ten days.
+The average daily distance traveled by Bedouins was not very long to preserve energy and resources, only being hastened by inclement weather or far-away distances between pastures.
+Women were responsible for making clothing, child rearing, and preparing food.
+Conversely, men would hunt for game with hawks and dogs during the winter months.

-Leaders of Bedouin tribes, known as sheikhs, often gained their positions by proving themselves generous and competent rulers.
-They were expected to provide charity to the poorer members of the tribe should the need arise.
+Leaders of Bedouin tribes, known as sheikhs, were expected to provide charity to the poorer members of the tribe.
 The sheikh's wife was expected to help solve complaints brought to her by the female members of the tribe.
 Bedouins often lived very modestly, lacking a consistent source of income.
 Nonetheless, due to the cooperation and charity between tribe members, it was rare that one would go hungry except during exceptionally long droughts.
-Bedouins of all classes had a reputation for being very hospitable towards guests.
 After the discovery of oil in Qatar, most Qataris moved to urban areas, and the Bedouin way of life gradually disappeared.
 Only a few tribes in Qatar continue this lifestyle.
+These practices have declined due to urbanization, economic development, and the expansion of state infrastructure.
+Today, such traditions are often preserved symbolically as part of cultural heritage rather than functioning as primary economic activities.